b-cubed-eu/documentation/src/content/docs/guides/data-quality.md

 AND \"year\" <= 2023
 ```

-2. The analysis was performed at the quarter-degree grid cell resolution, and thus occurrences with a coordinateUncertainty \> 27 000 m (27 km) have been filtered out.
+2. The analysis was performed at the quarter-degree grid cell resolution, and thus occurrences with an coordinate uncertainty \> 27 000 m (27 km) have been filtered out.

 ```sql
 AND (coordinateUncertaintyInMeters <= 27000 OR coordinateUncertaintyInMeters IS NULL)